ab77/netflix-proxy/README.md

 2. Create a compute instance using `Debian 8 x64 (jessie)` image.
 3. **Make sure to enable `IPv6` support**.
 4. Make sure you deploy the server in the right region, for example if you want to watch US content, create in one of the US DCs.
-5. SSH to your server and run: `apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+5. SSH to your server and run: `apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone -b new-auth https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 7. Make sure to record the credentials for the `netflix-proxy` admin site.
 8. Point your DNS at the server IP, then go to [this](http://ipinfo.io/) site to make sure your server IP is displayed.
 9. Finally, watch `Netflix` and others out of region.